Naveen-Jhinjarye/Sales-Analytics/README.md

-# Sales-Analytics
+# Sales And Finanace Analtics
-# 📊 Sales Analytics Project – AtliQ Hardwares
+## 📊 Sales Analytics Project – AtliQ Hardwares

 ## 📌 Introduction
 This project focuses on **Sales Analytics** for *AtliQ Hardwares*, a company that manufactures computer accessories such as **PCs, laptops, mice, and other hardware products**.